Journal

 Trigger scenario

 Engineering wants custom build.
-Ops wants vendor speed.
+Operations wants vendor speed.
 Finance wants predictability.
-Launch window is 45 days.
+The launch window is 45 days.

-Team buys vendor core and builds thin custom routing layer.
+• Outcome: The company buys the vendor core and builds a thin custom routing layer around it

-Alternative that loses: full custom build, because delivery misses window and maintenance burden spikes.
+Alternative that loses: full custom build, because delivery misses the window and maintenance burden spikes.

 • Is this capability strategic or commodity?